CentroEPiaggio/adaptive_grasp_controller/README.md

 ### Main files to be launched

-Roslaunch the launch files for the robot and the controller service as follows:
+Roslaunch in separate terminals the launch files for the robot and the controller service as follows:

 ```
 roslaunch adaptive_grasp_controller launchLWRSoftHandJointTraj.launch